motorina0/codenvy/DOCS.md

 1. `codenvy upgrade` is not yet implemented.
 You can switch between versions, but we do not yet support automatic data migration inside of images.

 2. Networking overlay mode.
 If you are running a Codenvy cluster on different physical nodes and your users launch compose workspaces that themselves have multiple containers, there are cases where Swarm will place those different containers on different physical nodes.
 This is great for scalability.
 However, our default networking mode is `bridge`, which will prevent those workspace containers from seeing each other, and your users will scratch their heads.
-We are testing an `overlay` mode which configurs `etcd` automatically that will let workspace containers see one another regardless of where Swarm places their operation.
+We are testing an `overlay` mode which configures `etcd` automatically that will let workspace containers see one another regardless of where Swarm places their operation.

 3. HTTP/S. We are working to make configuration of SSL and HTTP/S a single line so that you can swap between configurations.
 The current version only supports HTTP.